Re: Fee-Based Transportation System –

 Click to view maps of the area served by the fee-based transportation program:

-Make payment for fee-based busing at the time of online registration or by check at the District Business Office, located at 1050 Ivy Hall Lane, Buffalo Grove, IL 60089, from 8:00 am - 4:30 pm Monday through Friday during the school year.
-During summer hours (June 10–Aug.
-9), the Business Office is open to accept payment 8:00 am - 4:30 pm Monday through Thursday and 8:00 am – noon on Friday.
+Make payment for fee-based busing at the time of online registration or by check mailed to the District Business Office, located at 1050 Ivy Hall Lane, Buffalo Grove, IL 60089.
+At this time, the Business Office is not open to accept in-person payment.

 It is our hope that parents will take advantage of this service and make it a viable alternative for the children in our community.
 By providing access to transportation, the Board of Education hopes to contribute to the safety and convenience of transporting our children to and from school.